Time travel

-Time travel is the concept of movement between certain points in time, analogous to movement between different points in space by an object or a person, typically with the use of a hypothetical device known as a time machine.
-Time travel is a widely recognized concept in philosophy and fiction, particularly science fiction.
-The idea of a time machine was popularized by H. G. Wells' 1895 novel The Time Machine.
+Time travel is the hypothetical activity of traveling into the past or future.
+Time travel is a concept in philosophy and fiction, particularly science fiction.
+In fiction, time travel is typically achieved through the use of a device known as a time machine.
+The idea of a time machine was popularized by H. G. Wells's 1895 novel The Time Machine.

-It is uncertain if time travel to the past is physically possible, and such travel, if at all feasible, may give rise to questions of causality.
-Forward time travel, outside the usual sense of the perception of time, is an extensively observed phenomenon and well-understood within the framework of special relativity and general relativity.
+It is uncertain whether time travel to the past would be physically possible.
+Such travel, if at all feasible, may give rise to questions of causality.
+Forward time travel, outside the usual sense of the perception of time, is an extensively observed phenomenon and is well understood within the framework of special relativity and general relativity.
 However, making one body advance or delay more than a few milliseconds compared to another body is not feasible with current technology.
 As for backward time travel, it is possible to find solutions in general relativity that allow for it, such as a rotating black hole.
 Traveling to an arbitrary point in spacetime has very limited support in theoretical physics, and is usually connected only with quantum mechanics or wormholes.

-History of the time travel concept
+History of the concept

+In religion

-Some ancient myths depict a character skipping forward in time.
-In Hindu mythology, the Vishnu Purana mentions the story of King Raivata Kakudmi, who travels to heaven to meet the creator Brahma and is surprised to learn when he returns to Earth that many ages have passed.
-The Buddhist Pāli Canon mentions the relativity of time.
-The Payasi Sutta tells of one of the Buddha's chief disciples, Kumara Kassapa, who explains to the skeptic Payasi that time in the Heavens passes differently than on Earth.
-The Japanese tale of "Urashima Tarō", first described in the Manyoshu tells of a young fisherman named Urashima-no-ko (浦嶋子) who visits an undersea palace.
-After three days, he returns home to his village and finds himself 300 years in the future, where he has been forgotten, his house is in ruins, and his family has died.
-In Jewish tradition, the 1st-century BC scholar Honi ha-M'agel is said to have fallen asleep and slept for seventy years.
-When waking up he returned home but found none of the people he knew, and no one believed his claims of who he was.
+Some ancient stories feature characters who appear to leap forward in time.
+Vishnu Purana, in Hindu mythology narrate the myth of Raivata Kakudmi, who visits the god Brahma in heaven and returns to Earth to find that many ages have passed.
+In the Buddhist Pāli Canon, the Payasi Sutta describes how the disciple Kumara Kassapa explains to a skeptic that time flows differently in the heavenly realms.
+The Japanese legend of "Urashima Tarō", first recorded in the Manyoshu, tells of a fisherman who visits an undersea palace for three days, only to return and find that centuries have passed and his world is gone.

-Shift to science fiction
+In one tradition in Judaism, Moses is transported by God to the study hall of Rabbi Akiva, where he is confused by the future evolution of Jewish law.
+Another Talmudic story features Honi HaMe'agel, a 1st-century BCE miracle worker who sees a man planting a carob tree that will take 70 years to bear fruit.
+Honi falls asleep and awakens 70 years later to find the tree fully grown and its fruit being harvested by the man's grandson.

+In Islam, the Quran narrates the story of the Seven Sleepers, a group of monotheistic young men who sought refuge in a cave to escape persecution.
+As they slept, Allah preserved them for centuries, and when they awoke, they discovered that the world around them had changed.
+This narrative, found in the Quranic Surah Al-Kahf, describes divine protection and time suspension.